ian9012/geoip-detect/readme.txt

 == Upgrade Notice ==

-= 1.6 =

-Automatic weekly update didn't work in all installations.

-= 1.5 =
+= 1.5.1 =

 Fixing automatic weekly updates.

 == Changelog ==

-= 1.6 =
+= 1.5.1 =
-* FIX: Automatic weekly update.
-(Didn't work on all installations).
-* FIX: Do not include Maxmind Libraries again if already included by another plugin/theme
+* FIX: Does not cause fatal errors if another plugin has already loaded the GeoIP library (tweaked version from Diego Zanella, http://dev.pathtoenlightenment.net, under the GPLv3; incoporated by David Anderson, http://updraftplus.com)
+* FIX: Prevent PHP notice when looking up IPs with no region entry in GeoIP database (from DA)
+* FIX: Remove duplicate copy of GeoIP library (from DA)

 = 1.5 =
 * FIX: Automatic weekly update.
 Go to the plugin page (Tools menu) to verify that an update is planned.